 In other words, I find distracting myself harder work than burying myself in my own reality.

-I do not believe in a supernatural God or subscribe to any mainstream religion but I do feel beholden to the cosmos and its laws, seeing it as conscious as I am and responsible, at root, for my coming to existence and all the happenings in my life.
+I do not believe in a supernatural God nor do I subscribe to any organised religion but I do feel beholden to the cosmos and its laws, seeing it as conscious as I am and responsible, at root, for my coming to existence and all the happenings in my life.

 And as conscious beings, we essentially are embodied cosmos experiencing itself.